 Atlas II.
-Upgraded version of the Atlas Centaur vehicle, Atlas II has been developed to meet USAF's continuing medium-launch vehicle (MLV II) requirement.
+Upgraded version of the Atlas Centaur vehicle, Atlas II has been developed to meet USAF's continuing Medium-Launch Vehicle (MLV II) requirement.
 The familiar stage-and-a-half configuration of the original ICBM is retained for the basic Atlas.
 Changes include lower-cost advanced avionics, an improved flight computer, booster engines with greater thrust, and longer propellant tanks.
 The engine and tank changes have been made to both the Atlas and Centaur stages.
 The first Atlas II DSCS launch took place from Cape Canaveral AFS, Fla., in February 1992; first Atlas II Centaur configuration was launched in January 1995.

-A new Atlas IIAR, with a Russian-designed RD-180 engine, will be used starting in 1998, enhancing payload capacity to 8,900 lb to GTO.
-Lockheed Martin announced April 8 that its newest family of launch vehicles will be called Atlas III, with Atlas IIAR to be designated Atlas IIIA.
+Atlas III, with a Russian-designed RD-180 engine, will be used starting in 1999, enhancing payload capacity to 8,900 lb to GTO.